-- We oppose a constitutional amendment establishing an initiative and referendum procedure in New York State. - We support legislation making English the official language of New York State and the United States. - We strongly support term limits for elected local and state government officials. - 4.
-We oppose a Constitutional Convention. - 5.
-We oppose the Environmental Rights Constitutional Amendment.
+- 1. We oppose a constitutional amendment establishing an initiative and referendum procedure in New York State. - 2.
+We support legislation making English the official language of New York State and the United States. - 3.
+We strongly support term limits for elected local and state government officials.